xoofx/dotnet-releaser/doc/readme.md

 Usage: dotnet-releaser run [options] <dotnet-releaser.toml>

 Arguments:
   dotnet-releaser.toml                The input TOML configuration file.

 Options:
   --github-token <token>              GitHub Api Token.
-Required if publish to GitHub is true in the config file --github-token-extra <token>  GitHub Api Token.
+Required if publish to GitHub is true in the config file --nuget-token <token>               NuGet Api Token.
+Required if publish to NuGet is true in the config file --github-token-extra <token>        GitHub Api Token.
 Required if publish homebrew to GitHub is true in the config file.
 In that case dotnet-releaser needs a personal access GitHub token which can create the homebrew repository.
-This token has
+This
-                                usually more access than the --github-token that is only used for the current repository.
+                                      token has usually more access than the --github-token that is only used for the current repository.
+  --skip-app-packages-for-build-only  Skip building application packages (e.g tar) when building only (but not publishing).
+This is useful when running on a CI and you want to build app packages only when publishing.
-  --nuget-token <token>         NuGet Api Token.
-Required if publish to NuGet is true in the config file --table                       Specifies the rendering of the tables.
+  --table                             Specifies the rendering of the tables.
 Default is square.
                                       Allowed values are: None, Ascii, Ascii2, AsciiDoubleHead, Square, Rounded, Minimal, MinimalHeavyHead, MinimalDoubleHead, Simple, SimpleHeavy, Horizontal, Heavy, HeavyEdge, HeavyHead, Double, DoubleEdge, Markdown.
                                       Default value is: Square.
   --force                             Force deleting and recreating the artifacts folder.
   -?|-h|--help                        Show help information.
 ```

 ### 3.5. `dotnet-releaser changelog`